No One Else: Music video

 The original version features members of the group in several different outfits including one set resembling biker gear with background colours of white, red, green and gold.
 Shots from the video were used as promotional pictures for the "No One Else", "Kissin' You" and "What About Us?" singles and the groups' debut album.
 Da Brat makes an appearance rapping her contribution to the track in a scene with a white convertible car, green background and all artists dressed in white outfits.
 Director Hype Williams helmed this video.

 Puff Daddy Remix

 The Puff Daddy Remix of "No One Else" features American rappers Foxy Brown, Lil' Kim and Da Brat, who already appeared on the original version of the track.

-The remix is widely known as the only musical appearance of now-rivals Lil' Kim and Foxy Brown together, who were at the time, great friends.
+The remix is widely known as the only joint musical appearance of now-rivals Lil' Kim and Foxy Brown together, who were at the time, great friends.